-The first-of-its-kind health project in India undertaken by SRK Knowledge Foundation (SRKKF) has been released in the interest of people.
-‘Niramaya – The SRK-Kalam Health Project – India’s First Population Health Study’ carried out by SRKKF has the distinction of being the first private initiative for a public cause.
-‘Niramaya’ in Sanskrit mean ‘Free from ailments, illness’.
-The pilot phase of the project report was launched by Shri Kailash Satyarthi, Founder ‘Bachpan Bachao Andolan’, Shri Kiran Kumar, Former Chairman, Indian Space Research Organisation (ISRO), Prof. Arun Tiwari, Associate of Dr. A.P.J.
-Abdul Kalam, Former President of India and Shri Govind Dholakia, Chairman, SRKKF on 29th May 2018 at Science Centre, Surat in the presence of individuals of various fields.
+The first-of-its-kind health project in India undertaken by SRK Knowledge Foundation in people’s interest.
+‘Niramaya – The SRK-Kalam Health Project, India’s First Population Health Study’ carried out by SRKKF has the distinction of being the first private initiative for a public cause.
+‘Niramaya’ in Sanskrit mean ‘Free from ailments, illnesses.
+Shri Kailash Satyarthi-Founder launched the pilot phase of the project report, Bachpan Bachao Andolan, Shri Kiran Kumar-Former Chairman, Indian Space Research Organisation (ISRO), Prof Arun Tiwari – Associate of Dr APJ Abdul Kalam, Former President of India and Shri Govind Dholakia-Chairman, SRKKF on 29th May 2018 at Science Centre, Surat in the presence of individuals of various fields.

-These findings of the report would be instrumental in-
+These findings of the report would be instrumental in:

 - Making a nationwide impact, as SRKKF has aligned itself to work on UN SDG Goal 3.

-“The right medicine addresses not only the disease, but also the healthy way of living.
-The study indeed confirms that physical inactivity is a major health crisis and a large-scale pandemic,” concluded Dr. B Soma Raju, Cardiologist and Chairman, Care Hospitals.
+“The right medicine addresses not only the disease but also the healthy way of living.
+The study indeed confirms that physical inactivity is a major health crisis and a large-scale pandemic,” concluded Dr B Soma Raju, Cardiologist and Chairman, Care Hospitals.

-The title of the study ‘NIRAMAYA’ has been taken from a shloka of the Brihadaranyaka Upanishad (1.4.14), meaning ‘Healthy People’.
+The title of the study ‘NIRAMAYA’ has been taken from a shloka of the Brihadaranyaka Upanishad (1.4.14), meaning ‘Healthy People.’